 Fugitive dust emissions may be generated from trucks and other heavy equipment traveling on the site haul roads and entering/exiting the site.
 Access roads utilize coarse bottom ash or other approved materials as base and/or topper.
 Road wetting is implemented as necessary to minimize fugitive emissions from truck travel on the site roadways.
 A water truck is available on site to wet roads as needed.
-There is a site wide speed limit of 15 mph on non-paved roads to minimize fugitive dust generation.
-Chemical dust suppressants may also be added to the road to reduce the requirements for wetting the road with a water truck.
+There is a speed limit of 15 mph on non-paved roads that are non-haul roads to minimize fugitive dust generation.
+Haul roads that are actively managed with water and dust suppressants have a speed limit of 25 mph.
+Speed limit controls are placed based on observed conditions.
+Dust suppressants may also be added to the road to reduce the requirements for wetting the road with a water truck.